HomeUpdated to 2025 tax year

 Newcomers become entitled to payments starting with the first payment month in which they are resident on the 1st of that month.

 If they file an RC151 upon arriving, they may receive benefits before filing a tax return.
-To continue receiving quarterly payments a newcomer must file a return for the year they became resident in Canada and for each following year.
+To continue receiving quarterly payments a newcomer must file a return for the year they became resident in Canada and each following year.

 What if the newcomer does not have a SIN?